skycoin/skywire-updater/README.md

 $ skywire-updater -h

 skywire-updater is responsible for checking for updates, and updating services associated with skywire.
-Services to be updated will be based on a specified configuration file.
+Services to be updated will be based on specified configuration files.

 Usage:
   skywire-updater [command]